Ismam0044/lakeside-runoff-turnout/README.md

 ## The map

-The map is in `docs/index.html`.
-To put it online I turned on GitHub Pages from Settings, then Pages, and set the source to the `main` branch and the `docs` folder.
+The map file is `index.html`.
+To put it online I turned on GitHub Pages from Settings, then Pages, and set the source to the `main` branch and the root folder.
 After that it shows up at https://ismam0044.github.io/lakeside-runoff-turnout/